 OVITO’s functionality in script-based workflows.
 Please refer to this section for further setup instructions.

-If you run into any problems during the installation of OVITO, you can contact the developers through our online support forum.
+If you run into any problems during the installation of OVITO, you can contact the developers through the online user forum.
 The OVITO team will be happy to help you.
 The most commonly encountered installation issues on different platforms are addressed here:

 - Windows 7 no longer supported

 If you try to run OVITO 3.7 or later on a Windows 7 computer, it will fail with the error “The procedure entry point CreateDXGIFactory2 could not be located in the dynamic link library dxgi.dll”.